Bushstar/samourai-dojo/doc/DOCKER_advanced_setups.md

 * 9503: bitcoind zmqpubrawblock notifications
 * 28256: bitcoind RPC API

-Note: this option has no effect if your setup relies on a external full node (i.e. if BITCOIND_INSTALL is set to "off").
+Note: this option has no effect if your setup relies on a external full node (i.e. if SLICED_INSTALL is set to "off").

 <a name="static_onion"/>